 Numerous novels have been created involving the character: Gods and Goddesses (1998), Spirit of Truth (2001), The Hiketeia (2002), Justice League of America: Wonder Woman Mythos (2003), and Wonder Woman Love and Murder (2007).

-Wonder Woman has also appeared as a playable character in the following video games: Justice League Task Force (1995), Justice League Injustice For All (2002), Justice League Chronicles (2003), Justice League Heroes (2006), Mortal Kombat vs. the DC Universe (2008), and Injustice: Gods Among Us.
+Wonder Woman has also appeared as a playable character in the following video games: Justice League Task Force (1995), Justice League Injustice For All (2002), Justice League Chronicles (2003), Justice League Heroes (2006), Mortal Kombat vs. the DC Universe (2008), and Injustice: Gods Among Us (2013).

 In 2011, the cosmetics company MAC released a series of cosmetics, including lipstick, with a Wonder Woman theme.

 Between 1942 and 1947, images of tied up women began to populate the covers of Wonder Woman.
-This subtext has been noted, and it has been debated whether it was a release for
+This subtext has been noted, and it has been debated.

 Marston ’s sexual fantasies, or an outlet for readers of the comics, who were teenagers developing their sexuality.
 Marston had worked as a prison psychologist and bondage and submission were two themes of his comics and they were intertwined with theories of the rehabilitation of criminals.
 Wonder Woman of course, being a superhero wanted to change the ways of the criminals.
 Even a rehabilitation center was built on a small island near concept of Marston was the “loving submission” where kindness would allow people to surrender.
 Parodies have been written with this concept, as male criminals may give up only to spend time with her.